Prometheus Pushgateways - Everything You Need To Know

 summary: Someone is continuously trying to push inconsistent metrics to the Pushgateway

-Obviously, you should adjust the thresholds and other things according to your setup.
-Especially the second alert, since it assumes that all of your pushers are constantly pushing new metrics to your Pushgateway.
-If that is not the case then you will need to add extra metric selectors so that it would apply only for the cases where it makes sense.
+Obviously, you should adjust the thresholds and other things according to your setup, especially the second alert, since it assumes that all of your pushers are constantly pushing new metrics to your Pushgateway.
+If that is not the case, then you will need to add extra metric selectors so that they apply only to the cases where it makes sense.

 Aggregation

-Pushgateway has been intentionally designed not to aggregate metrics that it receives i.e. once it gets them, they are exposed to Prometheus forever.
-This may not fit all of the use cases.
-For example, we might have small batch jobs that process a number of job units.
-Then, we would like to have an ever-increasing counter that shows how many of them have been processed since the beginning of time.
+Pushgateway has been intentionally designed not to aggregate metrics that it receives; once it gets them, they are exposed to Prometheus forever.
+This may not fit all use cases.
+For example, we might have small batch jobs that process several job units.
+Then, we would like an ever-increasing counter showing how many of them have been processed since the beginning of time.

-So, with ordinary Pushgateways we would have to keep that value somewhere so that it would be known between restarts and multiple instances of the same job.
-This could potentially increase the complexity significantly since you would have to maintain extra infrastructure that would handle concurrent access to the same counter and so on.
+So, with ordinary Pushgateways we would have to keep that value somewhere to be known between restarts and multiple instances of the same job.
+This could increase the complexity significantly since you would have to maintain extra infrastructure that would handle concurrent access to the same counter.
 To solve this problem, some people have made an aggregating Pushgateway.

 The aggregating Pushgateway aggregates different values that it receives over its lifetime.
 For example, counters with the same label names and values are added together.
 You can find the software here.
 The ways it is different from the ordinary Pushgateway is documented here.
 So, if you have this problem then you could use that instead as it is a drop-in replacement.
 This also means that all of the advice given here also applies to it.